 You can use any malicious payloads or suspicious files found in the first step to remove the hack.

-To remove a malware infection from your website database, use your database admin panel to connect to the database.
+To remove a malware infection from your WordPress database, use your database admin panel to connect to the database.
 You can also use tools like Search-Replace-DB or Adminer.

 Beginners can use the payload information provided by the malware scanner.
 Intermediate users can also manually look for common malicious PHP functions, such as eval, base64_decode, gzinflate, preg_replace, str_replace, etc.